-- Different Professional Tax Services & Types of Tax Professionals
+- Different Professional Tax Services and Types of Tax Professionals

 - Should You Use an Independent Tax Firm?

-For a lot of military households, tax preparation is simple, straightforward, and free.
-Every year, just collect the paperwork and head down to the VITA (Volunteer Income Tax Assistance) office, and the staff can help you do your taxes.
+For a lot of military households, tax preparation is simple, straightforward and free.
+Every year, collect the paperwork and head down to the VITA (Volunteer Income Tax Assistance) office, and the staff can help you do your taxes.
 Or, if you’d rather do it on your own, you can either use a software provider such as TurboTax or go to the IRS FreeFile website.
-The IRS also has a link to find free state filing options, based upon certain eligibility criteria.

 However, you often get what you pay for.
 Over the course of your military career, you might find yourself in situations where the free offerings no longer make sense.
-If you find yourself in that situation, you may want to consider hiring an accountant or other tax professional.
+You may want to consider hiring an accountant or other tax professional.

 In this guide, we discuss the following tips:

-Below are three types of situations in which you may want to hire your own tax professional
+Below are three situations in which you may want to hire a tax professional.

-Conversely, if you’re improperly calculating taxes that you OWE the IRS, don’t worry.
-They can help you make sure that you pay the proper amount and remit what you owe (plus interest).
-But if your situation has gotten complicated, you might want to have your taxes professionally done so you don’t leave money on the table.
+If you’re improperly calculating taxes that you owe the IRS, don’t worry.
+They will make sure you pay the proper amount and remit what you owe (plus interest).
+They won’t be as helpful if they owe you money.
+If your situation has become complicated, you might want to have your taxes professionally done so you don’t leave money on the table.

-Sometimes, you’re going to do something that’s financially significant.
-Whether it’s selling some of your investments, liquidating retirement savings, or retiring from the military…these are all events that have tax implications.
-Some of these events can be done in a tax-efficient manner or a tax-inefficient manner.
-Before doing anything, it might be worthwhile to discuss your options with a tax professional or a fee-only financial planner so that you end up with as much after-tax money as possible.
+Financially significant events, such as selling some of your investments, liquidating retirement savings or retiring from the military, have tax implications.
+Some can be done in either a tax-efficient or -inefficient manner.
+Before doing anything, consider discussing your options with a tax professional or a fee-only financial planner so that you end up with as much after-tax money as possible.

-On the flip side, sometimes you’re going to make a decision, pay the taxes, and move on.
-In that case, you want to make sure you accurately calculate your tax liability so you can budget for it, pay it, and not have to worry about the IRS knocking on your door.
+If you’ll be incurring taxes in the process, you’ll want to accurately calculate your tax liability so you can budget for it, pay it and not have to worry about the IRS knocking on your door.

-For example, most people want to buy a home.
-In the military, many people who buy a home either sell it or rent it out due to PCS.
-Once that house becomes a rental, you’ll have to calculate Section 1250 depreciation, which is deductible against rental income, but recaptured when you sell it.
+For example, many service members who buy a home either sell it or rent it out due to PCS.
+Once that house becomes a rental, you’ll have to calculate Section 1250 depreciation, which is deductible against rental income but recaptured when you sell it.
 When you sell your rental, calculating your tax liability by yourself is a tedious, confusing task.
-When selling that rental, should always hire a tax professional to ensure that you have the correct tax liability calculation.
+When selling that rental, you should always hire a tax professional to ensure that you have the correct tax liability calculation.